mycelium-com/wallet-android/README.md

-to build everything from source, simply checkout the source and build using gradle note that you need a proper android sdk with *ANDROID_HOME* variable pointing to it. sdk versions 8 + 17 should be installed.
+to build everything from source, simply checkout the source and build using gradle note that you need a proper android sdk with *ANDROID_HOME* variable pointing to it.
+Android SDK version 18 should be installed as well as the appcompat v7 rev. 19

     git clone https://github.com/mycelium-com/wallet.git
     cd wallet